RonakVataliya/Project1_Snake_Game/README.md

 - Key Member functions
 - Code Structure
 - License
-- Prerequisites
 - Contact
+- Future Improvements

 ## ✨Project Description

-This project shows how to develop classic *Snake Game* using C++ programming language.It shows the usage of important concepts in Object Oriented Programming Langauge.
+This project shows how to develop classic Snake Game using C++ programming language.It shows the usage of important concepts in Object Oriented Programming Langauge.

 Players get to guide the snake on a 2D plane, eating fruits that appear randomly and trying not to crash into the walls of the game or the snake's body.
 Since the snake grows longer after eating, navigation gets trickier as points are added to the player's score and the snake crashes, or the player quits.